One more death recorded in Rugby

-There was one more coronavirus death recorded in the latest five-day period in Rugby.

-The dashboard shows 212 people had died in the area by April 19 (Tuesday) – up from 211 on Thursday, the last working day before the Easter bank holiday.
+The dashboard shows 215 people had died in the area by April 21 (Thursday) – up from 214 on Wednesday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Rugby.